You're looking at a couples app and wondering: do I actually need to pay for this?

 The limitations of free tiers usually show up like this:

-- No tracking or analytics.
-Connection scores, mood trends, monthly reports -- premium.
+• No long-term tracking or monthly reports

 What You're Actually Paying For